I wish to submit the following concerns about hydraulic fracturing in the Northern Territory.

 I call on you to make recommendations for:

-the Precautionary Principle for Ecologically Sustainable Development and
+according to the Precautionary Principle for Ecologically Sustainable

-that this is incorporated into the relevant legislation.
+Development and that this is incorporated into the relevant

-all impacts (environmental, health, social and cultural) caused by
+properly assesses all impacts (environmental, health, social and

 - Independent assessment of the climate impact of fracking, including fugitive emissions.